Chart Color Schemes

 Douglas Park - Appin lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Douglas Park - Appin's population is around 14,271 as of Aug 2025.
-This reflects an increase of 3,159 people since the 2021 Census, which reported a population of 11,112 people.
-The growth was inferred from ABS estimates of 12,534 in June 2024 and validated new addresses totalling 1,518 since the Census date.
-This results in a population density of 49 persons per square kilometer.
-Douglas Park - Appin's growth of 28.4% since the 2021 census exceeded both state (6.4%) and metropolitan area averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 61.0% of overall population gains during recent periods.
+As of November 2025, Douglas Park - Appin's population is approximately 14,980.
+This figure represents an increase of 3,868 people from the 2021 Census, which reported a population of 11,112.
+The growth was inferred from the estimated resident population of 12,532 in June 2024 and an additional 1,740 validated new addresses since the Census date.
+This results in a population density ratio of 51 persons per square kilometer.
+Douglas Park - Appin's population growth of 34.8% since the 2021 census exceeded both the state (6.7%) and metropolitan area averages, making it a growth leader in the region.
+Interstate migration contributed approximately 61.0% to overall population gains during recent periods.

 Frequently Asked Questions - Population